 With the 4.0 series of patches the Paladin’s mechanics changed somewhat with the introduction of Holy Power and their spells and talents were streamlined, like all of the other classes.

 In Mists of Pandaria they’re doing just fine, thank you, despite a massive overhaul of talents and abilities.

 Paladins are quite capable of area effect grinding.
 With some decent gear, and some attention paid to heals and bubbles, Pallies can round up several mobs and kill them reliably.
-Especially Protection.
-One of my Pallies will be leveling through Mists as Prot.
+Protection excels at that, but the damage is slow.

 Quick Paladin Leveling Guide

-- Holy only if you’re healing teams all the way or are dual speccing with Prot or Ret.
+- Holy only if you’re healing teams all the way or are switching your spec with Prot or Ret.
 Damage is weak enough to be annoying.
-See our Holy PvE page for info.
+See our Holy PvE page for info on healing and rotations.

-- Click here to get leveled even faster, all the way through Mists of Pandaria.
+- Click here to get leveled even faster, all the way to the level cap!

 Stats and Gear:

-- Two handed weapons – with the highest DPS numbers you can find.
+- Two handed weapons for Ret, with the highest DPS numbers you can find.

 - more stats